Trump to detail US coronavirus efforts, Schumer seeks $8.5B

 A pandemic involves the continual spread of sustained transmission from person to person in multiple regions and hemispheres throughout the world simultaneously, Fauci noted.

-Associated Press writer Andrew Taylor and AP Medical Writer Lauran Neergaard contributed to this report.
+Associated Press writer Jonathan Lemire, Andrew Taylor and AP Medical Writer Lauran Neergaard contributed to this report.